shopware/shopware/src/Docs/Resources/current/47-app-system-guide/10-plugins-and-apps.md

 * Plugins tend to be very sensitive to changes in the Shopware core.
 If the core changes at a point relevant to a plugin, the plugin must also be adapted.
 * For the development of plugins, a developer needs to understand how Shopware itself works
-* Since the PHP code of your plugin is executed in Shopware itself, it may be  to deploy plugins securely and stably as part of a SaaS offering.
+* Since the PHP code of your plugin is executed in Shopware itself, it could get impossible to deploy plugins securely and stably, as part of a SaaS offering.

 The app system is following a different approach.
 It is based on highly defined entry points, such as e.g.
 `mail.sent` `checkout.customer.register` or `user.recovery.request`.
 These entry points are called "events".